Neagu-Robert/Masaj-By-Melinda/src/services/notifications/NotificationDocumentation.md

 - `booking_updated_admin` - Sent when an admin updates a booking
 - `booking_cancelled_admin` - Sent when an admin cancels a booking
 - `reminder` - Sent as a reminder for upcoming bookings
+- `recurring_instance_cancelled_profile` - Sent when a user cancels a single recurring instance from profile
+- `recurring_instance_cancelled_admin` - Sent when an admin cancels a single recurring instance

 ## Automated Reminders